sbridgens/kali_wifi_setup_script/README.md

-# kali_wifi_setup_script
+# kali wifi setup script

-A basic script to bring a wlan0 interface up to monitor mode and start airodump-ng if required
+Just a basic script to bring a wlan0 interface up to monitor mode and start airodump-ng if required, once you have the interface running in monitor mode, then running airodump-ng you can use the process below in order to capture wireless data and aim to crack the wpa password.

 Route to capture wpa handshake